MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/command-line-arguments-windows-defender-antivirus.md

 - [Microsoft Defender Advanced Threat Protection (Microsoft Defender ATP)](https://go.microsoft.com/fwlink/p/?linkid=2069559)

 You can perform various Windows Defender Antivirus functions with the dedicated command-line tool *mpcmdrun.exe*.

-This utility can be useful when you want to automate Windows Defender Antivirus use.

-You can find the utility in _%ProgramFiles%\Windows Defender\MpCmdRun.exe_.
+This utility is useful when you want to automate Windows Defender Antivirus use.
+You can find the utility in `%ProgramFiles%\Windows Defender\MpCmdRun.exe`.
 You must run it from a command prompt.

 > [!NOTE]
 > You might need to open an administrator-level version of the command prompt.
 Right-click the item in the Start menu, click **Run as administrator** and click **Yes** at the permissions prompt.
 >
-> If you're running an updated Windows Defender Platform version, please run MpCmdRun from the location below:
+> If you're running an updated Windows Defender Platform version, please run `MpCmdRun` from the following location: `C:\ProgramData\Microsoft\Windows Defender\Platform\<version>`.
-> **C:\ProgramData\Microsoft\Windows Defender\Platform\<version>**

 The utility has the following commands: